 Related: The Pros and Cons of Multitasking

-During your workday, you may be tempted to try to cook breakfast and lunch.
-This takes up valuable time and reduces your productivity throughout the workday.
-Instead, try to prepare your meals the night before so you can use your time wisely and eat during meal periods and breaks.
+During your workday, you might try to cook breakfast and lunch.
+This can use valuable time and may reduce your productivity throughout the workday.
+Instead, try to prepare your meals the night before so you can use your work time wisely and eat during meal periods and breaks.

 Explore more articles

 - 25 Leadership Words to Use on Your Resume

 - How To Change a Tab’s Color in Excel in 4 Ways (Plus Tips)